 Uganda gorilla trekking permits discounted from $700 to $400

-In a memo released on 27th November 2020, the Uganda Wildlife Authority (UWA) has issued promotional prices for gorilla and chimpanzee trekking permits to revive tourism that has been hard hit by the Covid-19 pandemic.
+In a memo released on 27th November 2020, the Uganda Wildlife Authority (UWA) has issued promotional prices for Uganda gorilla and chimpanzee trekking permits to revive tourism that the Covid-19 pandemic has hard hit.
 The promotional rates are valid for four months only from 1st December 2020 to 31st March 2021.

 The price of gorilla trekking permits for foreign non-residents has been reduced from USD 700 to USD 400—the chimpanzee trekking permits from USD 200 to USD 150.
 The park entrance fees for savannah parks, including Queen Elizabeth National Park, Lake Mburo National Park, Murchison Falls National Park, and Kidepo Valley National Park, have been discounted by 50%.
 Other promotional rates are as follows:

 - Gorilla tracking permits for East African Community citizens are reduced from UGX 250,000 to UGX 150,000 and foreign residents in Uganda from USD 600 to USD 300.

 - Chimpanzee tracking permits for East African Community citizens are reduced from UGX 150,000 to UGX 100,000 and foreign residents in Uganda from USD 150 to USD 100.

 Note that the discount on gorilla and chimpanzee trekking permits does not apply to rescheduled permits due to the coronavirus pandemic.
 The promotional rates only apply to new reservations done during the four months.

 You may check the official announcement by UWA here.

 If you plan to visit Uganda between December 2020 and March 2021, you can take advantage of these promotional rates.
 Take a look at our gorilla tours and wildlife safaris, and contact us to let us know if you are interested in booking a trip with Bamboo Ecotours.